The WEAPD is a non-nuclear deterrent.

 Each transaction requires accessing specific information contained in a number of WEAPD data banks.

-Another database contains the codes allocated to financial institutions, located around the world, that are licenced to use the WEAPD/WorQour currency and payment system.
+Another database contains the codes allocated to the worlds financial institutions that are licenced to use the WEAPD/Worqour currency and payment system.
+These financial institution codes are automatically paired with their corresponding national mHRs.

 There is also a small database containing the official mHRs of all the participating nations.
-After being officially supplied by a government these mHR figures are entered manually.
+After being supplied by a government these mHR figures are manually entered into the system.
 Even thought the mHRs will be commonly known the transfer procedure specifically requires the WEAPD to access those national mHR figures exclusively from it’s own secure databank.
-The financial institution codes are automatically paired with their corresponding national mHRs.

 The removal of a Financial Institution’s Code